Sage/carbon/docs/tutorials/carbon-rails/updating-data.md

 export default connect(User, UserStore);
 ```

 We have updated our view to import a `Textbox` component, and render two of these for the first and last names.
-The values are populated by the store, but currently do not update the store - we should setup an action which tells the store how to update when these inputs change.
+The values are populated by the store, but currently do not update the store - we should set up an action which tells the store how to update when these inputs change.

 ```js
 // ui/src/constants/user.js